Go beyond the CBD to discover funky neighbourhoods, home to boutique shopping and some of Perth's favourite foodie hubs.

 The City of Gosnells is located only 20km from the Perth CBD, so it provides a perfect destination for visitors.
 Tourism highlights include natural attractions (Canning and Southern Rivers; Ellis Brook Valley wildflowers and walking tracks; Brixton Street Wetlands and Mary Carroll Park wetlands); events and festivals; leisure programs (Ghost Walks, abseiling, yoga, skating, bike riding, parkour), performing arts (monthly theatre shows, comedy, dance) and history and heritage (museum, historical sites and other places of interest).
 Find out more.

-There are so many great ways to spend a day in Perth
+There are so many great activities to do in Perth, day or night.

-Explore the city centre or head out to the fabulous precincts nearby and discover all that Perth has to offer.
+Explore the city centre or head out to the fabulous precincts nearby and discover all that there is to do in Perth.

 Coffee spots in Perth